Presbyterianism: Canada

 In Canada, the largest Presbyterian denomination – and the largest Protestant denomination – was the Presbyterian Church in Canada, formed in 1875 with the merger of four regional groups.
-In 1925, the United Church of Canada was formed by the majority of Presbyterians combining with the Methodist Church, Canada, and the Congregational Union of Canada.
+In 1925, the United Church of Canada was formed by the majority of Presbyterians combining with the Methodist Church and the Congregational Union of Canada.
 A sizable minority of Canadian Presbyterians, primarily in southern Ontario but also throughout the nation, withdrew, and reconstituted themselves as a non-concurring continuing Presbyterian body.
 They regained use of the original name in 1939.